Core/Explore Requirements (9 credits)

-Minimum Grade Accepted: C (no pass/fail) in major courses; C in STEP courses (Note: C- or better in Quantitative Literacy (QL) course required by the Secondary Education Program)
+Minimum Grade Accepted: C (no pass/fail) in major courses; C in STEP courses (Note: C- or better in Quantitative Literacy (QL) course required by STEP)

 Number of Required Credits: 56 (59 if required to take ENGL 1410 )

-Other Requirements: Teaching minor, STEP (typically requires 3 semesters; see TEAL website and advisors for STEP advising) required for licensure, Grammar Challenge Exam (score of at least 80 percent) or ENGL 1410
+Other Requirements: STEP (typically requires 3 semesters; see TEAL website and advisor for STEPadvising) required for licensure, Grammar Challenge Exam (score of at least 80 percent) or ENGL 1410

-The English Teaching Composite: Writing program prepares students towards professional licensure in the teaching of secondary-level English, with additional preparation in writing.
+The English Teaching Composite: American Studies program prepares students towards professional licensure in the teaching of secondary-level English, with additional preparation in American Studies.
 Students become versed in their academic subject matter (the language arts, emphasizing writing); skilled in the methods of teaching the various components of the English curriculum and classroom management techniques; and committed to the achievement of all students.
-The English Teaching Composite: Writing offers a robust menu of courses, all within English, recognizing the complexity and depth of English Studies.
+The English Teaching Composite: American Studies offers a robust menu of courses, recognizing the complexity and depth of English Studies.

-In addition to the required Exploratory courses and content-focused courses in English, students take classes in pedagogy to learn about curriculum, planning, instructional delivery, assessment, and related topics.
+In addition to the required exploratory courses and content-focused courses in English and American Studies, students take classes in pedagogy to learn about curriculum, planning, instructional delivery, assessment, and related topics.
 Two clinical experiences provide in-school experiences before student teaching.